Pacific Weekdays Network

 - February 23 (Defender of the Fatherland Day)

 - March 8 (Women's Day)

 - May 9 (Victory Day)

 - November 4 (Unity Day)

-Starting on March 12, 2019, it was noticed that messages with slightly different group counts than normal were being sent on this network.
-Then two weeks later, all transmissions on this network stopped.
-The last transmissions were observed on March 26, 2019.
+Starting on March 12, 2019, it was noticed that the network's habits had started to change: messages with slightly different group counts than normal were being sent, and message ID digit rules were relaxed.
+Then two weeks later, all transmissions on this network stopped: the last transmissions were observed on March 26, 2019.